 Are utilities included in my rent?

-The simplest way to determine if utilities are included in monthly rental costs for your residence is to ask the landlord or property management company.
+The simplest way to determine if utilities when renting are included in monthly rental costs for your residence is to ask the landlord or property management company.

 Sometimes, the rent is a “package” that includes certain utilities or amenities.
 For other rentals, you will pay each utility bill separately.